Five ways to dress a four-poster bed

 Light it up

-Use fairy lights in place of curtains for a magical feel.
+Decorate your four-poster bed with fairy lights in place of curtains for a magical feel.

 Not technically accessorising the bed itself, but a great way to dress it would be to find a complementing droplight to hang down the centre, casting a soft glow over you.
+This works especially well with a metal four-poster bed.

 Plants are very on trend at the moment, if you've got a green thumb why not decorate your bed with these too?